dkumazaw/yarcc/README.md

 - Initializer for multi-level arrays
 - Floating point arithmetics
 - Type casting
+- Replace the lexer with a DFA-based implementation

 ## Caveats:
 The nature of this project being educational, the codebase is quite lax on error checking.